SQR-055

 Email#

-Change the template for the email message sent to users to prompt them to confirm their email:
+Change the template for the email message sent to users after their account has been approved:

 1. Go to Configuration ‣ Message Templates

-2. Select Edit for Self Signup with Approval Enrollment Flow Verification
+2. Select Edit for Self Signup with Approval Enrollment Flow Complete.

 3. Change the message subject to: